Rohingya Fleeing Myanmar Describe Military Tactic Of Systematic Rape

 Zubaida's tiny hut is barely big enough to stand in.
 At midday, it is stiflingly hot.

 She recalls how the soldiers burned down a number of houses, as well as the mosque next to her house.
-After she was raped the second time, Zubaida says, she fled with her 5-year-old daughter, her parents and a couple of siblings, furtively making their way through the jungle until they reached what they thought was a place of safety near the river.
+After she was raped the second time, Zubaida says, she fled with her then-5-year-old daughter, her parents and a couple of siblings, furtively making their way through the jungle until they reached what they thought was a place of safety near the river.

 They were wrong.